TotallyMonica/image-raspi/README.md

  - Checking if being run as root
  - Backing up over the network (SSH, FTP, SFTP, etc.)
  - Windows and MacOS clients
+ - Adjust disclaimer to have a user input to acknowledge message